MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/cloud-automation.md

 ![Reliability in automation function](./_images/automation-function-reliability.png)

-The service bus pattern above could be avoided by using [*durable functions*](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-overview?tabs=csharp#async-http), which maintain state between invocations.
+The Service Bus pattern above could be avoided by using [*durable functions*](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-overview?tabs=csharp#async-http), which maintain state between invocations.
 Durable functions are currently supported only in JavaScript and C#.

 #### Log failures